Heating and Cooling Degree Days

 How did last summer compare to previous years in terms of cooling needs?

-OTHER FACTORS: When comparing energy use, you may get a better idea of actual heating and cooling costs if you account for other energy sources in your home.
+When comparing energy use, you may get a better idea of actual heating and cooling costs if you account for other energy sources in your home.
 Isolating heating and cooling energy can be accomplished by examining the energy used during temperate months, such as May and October, when little heating or cooling energy is used.
 The energy used during these periods reflect your base monthly consumption.
 Subtracting the base use from the total consumption during a winter month will yield an estimate of the energy used just for heating.
 Subtracting the base use from a summer month will provide an estimate of cooling energy.
 It is also important to consider the usage period reflected in your energy bill.
 Your meter is probably not read on the first day of each month and therefore will not be for the same time period as the degree day totals.
 You can allow for this by comparing your energy bill over a longer period, such as an entire heating season or several months.